sanger-pathogens/Unicycler/README.md

 ```
 SPAdes assembly:
-  These options control the short read SPAdes assembly at the beginning of the Unicycler pipeline.
+  These options control the short-read SPAdes assembly at the beginning of the Unicycler pipeline.

   --spades_path SPADES_PATH           Path to the SPAdes executable (default: spades.py)
   --no_correct                        Skip SPAdes error correction step (default: conduct SPAdes error